jurelou/Argos/README.md

 # Argos
-Argus Panoptes or Argos (Ancient Greek: Ἄργος) is a many-eyed giant in Greek mythology.
-The figure is known for having spawned the saying "the eyes of Argus", as in to be "followed by", "trailed by", "watched by", et cetera the eyes; the saying is used to describe being subject to strict scrutiny in one's actions to an invasive, distressing degree.
+Argus Panoptes or Argos was a hundred-eyed giant in Greek mythology.
+He was a giant, the son of Arestor, whose name "Panoptes" meant "the all-seeing one".
+He was a servant of Hera; one of the tasks that were given to him was to slay the fearsome monster Echidna, wife of Typhon, which he successfully completed.
+However, his main task, at Hera's request, was to guard Io, a nymph that Zeus was involved with.
+Zeus, in his efforts to approach Io, told Hermes to disguise himself as a shepherd and make Argus go to sleep.
+As soon as he fell asleep, Hermes killed him with a stone.

 ![Argos](https://static.comicvine.com/uploads/scale_small/11/117763/3094291-mightyherc13807.jpg)